Giffgaff help, issues and complaints

 Giffgaff is a mobile network provider and phone reseller.
 It differs from other mobile providers such as Virgin, BT or Vodafone in two main ways.

-Giffgaff uses a system of payments called goodybags that have unlimited national calls and texts but do have data limits.
-Because it is a non-contract system, unused data does not roll over.
+Giffgaff uses a system of payments called goodybags (basically, SIM-only deals) that come with unlimited national calls and texts and varying allocations of data.
+All goodybags come on a one-month contract and the data allowance does not roll over.

 No call centres